AndersonYu7/RNN_Transformer_Course_HW/RNN_HW1/README.md

 ## Results

+A detailed analysis of the model performance, including training curves, confusion matrices, and in-depth comparisons between different architectures, is available in the [Report.pdf](Report.pdf) document.

-The table below shows the performance of each model architecture on the test dataset:
+The table below shows the performance summary of each model architecture on the test dataset:

 | # | Model Name | Configuration | Accuracy |
 |---|------------|--------------|----------|